SherryYang1122/DroneSynthesis2DOA/README.md

 ```

 ## 🚀 Getting Started
-Create a new experiment folde (such as exp1):
+Create a new experiment folder (such as exp1):
 ```
 mkdir -p exps/exp1
 ```